piranhacloud/piranha/COMPONENTS.md

 # Components

 The table below lists all the 3rd party components that are used by Piranha to deliver various bits and pieces of functionality.
-See their respective projects for more information about each of them.

 | Name                      | Version       |
 |---------------------------|---------------|